Big Mac: Product

 The Big Mac is made with two 1.6 oz beef patties, a "special sauce" (similar to Thousand Island dressing), shredded iceberg lettuce, one processed American cheese slice, two slices of dill pickle, and minced onions, served on a three slice sesame seed bun.
+In October 2014, McDonald's released a behind-the-scenes video as part of its "Our Food.
+Your Questions." transparency campaign, with former MythBusters co-host Grant Imahara touring a Cargill facility to explain how the company's U.S. beef patties are made.
 On October 1, 2018, McDonald's announced that it would remove all artificial preservatives, flavors, and coloring from the Big Mac.

 Sauce

-In the past, Big Mac Sauce was delivered to McDonald's restaurants in sealed canisters designed by Sealright, from which it was directly dispensed using a calibrated "sauce gun" that would dispense a specified amount of the sauce for each pull of the trigger.
-In 2023, McDonald's introduced a new "next gen" sauce dispenser that uses soft bags of sauce and a plunger to compress the bag with a ratchet system.
-The new sauce dispenser is also used for McChicken Sauce and Tartare Sauce.
+In the past, Big Mac Sauce was delivered to McDonald's restaurants in sealed canisters designed by Sealright, from which it was directly dispensed using a calibrated "sauce gun" that would dispense a specified amount with each pull of the trigger.
+In 2023, McDonald's introduced a new dispenser that uses soft bags of sauce and a plunger to compress the bag with a ratchet system.
+The new dispenser is also used for McChicken Sauce and tartare sauce.

-In 2012 McDonald's executive chef Dan Coudreaut released a YouTube video revealing the recipe of the sauce.
+In 2012, McDonald's executive chef Dan Coudreaut released a YouTube video revealing the recipe of the sauce.
 It consists of store-bought mayonnaise, sweet pickle relish and yellow mustard whisked together with vinegar, garlic powder, onion powder and paprika.

-In 2018 McDonald's revamped the sauce by removing potassium sorbate, sodium benzoate, and calcium disodium EDTA.
+In 2018, McDonald's removed potassium sorbate, sodium benzoate, and calcium disodium EDTA from the sauce.

-The sauce is occasionally available for purchase on its own for a limited time.
+The sauce is occasionally available for purchase for a limited time.
 The first time was in 2015.
 A 25 ml tube was available for purchase but only in restaurants in Australia.
 It was available again in 2020.
 A 50 ml pot was available for purchase but only in restaurants in the UK and Ireland.
 In 2023 and early 2024 it was available in Hungary.
 McDonald's Australia offers a "portion cup" of Big Mac Sauce as part of its regular menu.

 Packaging

-The Big Mac was first served inside a collapsible square cardboard container with a circular piece of cardboard placed around the hamburger to hold it together.
-The cardboard container that was changed to a "clamshell" style, polystyrene foam container in the late 1970s.
+The Big Mac was first served inside a collapsible square cardboard container and held together with a circular piece of cardboard placed.
+The cardboard container was changed to a "clamshell"-style polystyrene foam container in the late 1970s.
 Polystyrene foam containers were phased out beginning in 1990, due to environmental concerns.

 Advertising

 "Two all-beef patties" jingle

-In 1974 McDonald's commissioned an advertising jingle which popularized the list of ingredients of the Big Mac: "Two all-beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame seed bun."
+In 1974 McDonald's commissioned an advertising jingle which popularized the list of ingredients of the Big Mac: "Two all-beef patties, special sauce, lettuce, cheese, pickles, onions on a sesame-seed bun."
 In 2008 McDonald's restaurants in Malaysia revived the slogan.
 The revival included the original prize of a free Big Mac if the customer was able to recite the slogan in under four seconds.
 It was released in May, along with the promotional Mega Mac, which had four beef patties instead of two.